-For Jeudan A/S, Elgaard Architecture is developing four distinctive buildings in Havnegade in central Copenhagen.
+For Jeudan A/S, Elgaard Architecture has developed four distinctive buildings in Havnegade in central Copenhagen.
 The buildings that flank the habour entrance between Arne Jacobsen’s modernist National Bank and the picturesque Nyhavn area are all listed or preservation-worthy and represent an architectural span of almost 70 years from 1865 to 1933.

 The four impressive buildings in Copenhagen’s Havnegade, in which the Danish Road Directorate had its offices until recently, have been restored to their former glory by Elgaard Architecture.
 Among others, the connections between the historic buildings have been established, an architectural intervention that Elgaard Architecture has developed.

 The GIF to the left shows the historical development of the four properties.

 New Staircases and Entrances